 What if another member of the group is my friend or classmate?

 We often realize how small a world we live in!
 If you happen to know someone in the group, inform the group counselor.
 The group counselor can help explore the extent of the relationship and make adjustments as needed.
 You can choose to discontinue the group if you do not feel comfortable.

 In group, I am expected to disclose my deepest secrets.

 You will be encouraged to share at a level that feels comfortable to you.
 It is common to feel uncomfortable at times when sharing, though most find their level of safety and willingness to talk increases as the group progresses.
 You may be invited by the group counselor or other members to discuss your reactions or personal concerns, but you will never be forced to do or share something you do not want to.

 If I am in a group, I will not get enough attention or may not get my needs met.

 Group members are often surprised by how their concerns are being addressed, even when others are speaking.
 Recognizing how your own experiences may be related or how you can connect with another member can also help you to learn from others and facilitate personal growth.

 Hearing other member's problems will make me feel or get worse.

-Quite opposite to this apprehension, group members often report gaining a sense of connection by hearing other's struggles that are similar to their own.
-Group can help you learn to sit with others who are suffering, as well as increasing tolerance of your own suffering, in a way that is compassionate and helpful.
+Quite opposite to this apprehension, group members often report gaining a sense of connection by hearing others' struggles that are similar to their own.
+Group counseling can help you learn to sit with others who are suffering, as well as increase tolerance of your own suffering, in a way that is compassionate and helpful.
 In group therapy, you not only receive help from but also provide help to other members, which positively contributes to your self-esteem.